Drannor-Dosalith/Misc/The first few months.md

 - Breastfeeding woman might ha less vaginal lubrication
 - Talk about boundaries
 - Communication is the key
-- Your current situation will change an stay open for change
+- Your current situation will change an stay open for it

+## COVID-19 Measure

+- The DAD might not be allowed to get out of the hospital and return.

 ## Reference book